go-vela/vela-tutorials/plugins/README.md

 +     repo: index.docker.io/octocat/hello-world
 ```

-From the above example, the following environment variables would be added:
+From the above example, the following environment variables would be added to the container:

 * `PARAMETER_REGISTRY=index.docker.io`
 * `PARAMETER_REPO=index.docker.io/octocat/hello-world`